 Other costs required to inform and develop the LDP will be met from the LDP annual revenue budget.

-It is unknown if the cost of the Gatecheck process is to be met by local authorities.
-The cost of the Examination process will result in a budget pressure in 2026/27.
+The cost of the Gatecheck and Examination processes will result in a budget pressure in 2024/25 and 2026/27.

 (d) Risk Implications